Skip to main content

 The imports to this file bring in custom defined types and helpers that allow us to define our operation and manipulate the cells in a draft.

-import { Sequence } from "../../model/sequence";
+import { getInputDraft, getAllDraftsAtInlet, parseDraftNames } from "../../operations";

-import { initDraftFromDrawdown } from "../../model/drafts";
+import { transformationOp } from "../categories";

 Next, we assign this an internal name.
 This won't be the name shown to the user, just a unique name that we can use to refer to this operation within the code.
 The old names field is only used if there is an existing operation that you would like to replace with this operation.

-const name = "all_up";
+const name = "allup";

 Now we get to define the parameters that this operation will use to generate or modify a draft.
 These fields are used to create user-inputs on screen and can take on several types outlined in the operation reference section.
-Here we are going to have our all up
+Here we are going to have our all up operation take on input parameter, a number, that is used to describe the number of warps in the structure.

 //PARAMS